 Educational sessions are designed around the needs of caregivers.
 Sessions are offered at various times in the year in the community and at the Community Support office.
 Look for upcoming session information posted in the latest news section.

 Caregiver Support Group is a structured support group providing education, support, camaraderie and relaxation.
-This group is offered once a month at the Community Support Office.
 You must register to attend.
 Call for dates, times and locations or to register.

 Referrals and Information about Community & Health Care Services